Our extraordinarily caring, dedicated, and involved faculty and teachers are committed to public Waldorf educational values and ongoing training.

 His classroom at Juniper Ridge feels like living in a tree house as the children buzz about busy with their work.
 He is a master storyteller providing a rich imaginary landscape to nourish the hungry young minds.
 Mr. Rizzo also teaches woodworking and carving in the afternoon to the grade school students.

 In his spare time he builds rustic furniture, restores and rides bicycles.
-He loves to camp, and hike with his wife Nancy and his daughter Kate.
+He loves to camp, and hike with his daughter Kate.

 Sarah Creighton (Rainbow Kindergarten)